ai-jiraphinya/chatbot-ui-app/README.md

 ## Contact

-If you have any questions, feel free to reach out to Mckay on [Twitter](https://twitter.com/mckaywrigley).
+If you have any questions, feel free to reach out to Mint on [Twitter](https://twitter.com/).

 [GCSE]: https://developers.google.com/custom-search/v1/overview